Ma'alot-Tarshiha: Demographics

-Following Israel's withdrawal from Lebanon in 2000 some ex South Lebanon Army soldiers and officers who fled from Lebanon settled in Ma'alot with their families.
+Following Israel's withdrawal from Lebanon in 2000 some ex-South Lebanon Army soldiers and officers who fled from Lebanon settled in Ma'alot with their families.
+In 2022, 64.5% of the population was Jewish, 13.4% was Muslim, 10.8% was Christian, 0.3% was Druze and 11.1% was counted as other.

 Economy

 The Tefen Industrial Zone, which includes famous companies such as the Iscar plant was built in the vicinity of Ma'alot-Tarshiha by Stef Wertheimer and is major source of employment for the city's residents.
 In 2007, the jobless rate in Ma’alot-Tarshiha was 5.5 percent, compared to 7.9 percent nationally.

 Education

 In 2001, there were 11 schools and 4,272 students in the city, including 7 elementary schools with an enrollment of 2,000, and 7 high schools with 2,272 students.
 58.5% of the city's 12th graders earned a matriculation certificate in 2001.
 In August 1975, Yeshivat Ma'alot, a Hesder yeshiva, was established, attracting students from all over the world.
 In recent years the Yeshiva has estimated 300 students per year.
+There is nine schools in Maalot Tarshiha.
+Three elementary schools, two datish schools, two Talmud Torah schools, one middle school, and one high school.
+The middle school and the high school are jointed.